Klasllani/SRK-EoS-Calculator/README.md

 # SRK Equation of State Calculator

 The Soave-Redlich-Kwong (SRK) equation of state is a thermodynamic model used to predict the behavior of gases and liquids.
 This program has an interactive command-line interface and handles phase transitions using cubic equation solving.
-Users can input any two parameters such as temperature (K), pressure (bar), or molar volume (L/mol) to calculate the third parameter.
-This helps engineers and scientists understand how substances behave under specific conditions and predict phase behavior in chemical processes.
+Users can input any two parameters such as temperature (K), pressure (bar), or molar volume (L/mol) to calculate an unknown third parameter.
+This helps engineers and scientists understand how substances behave under specific conditions in chemical processes.

 ## Requirements
 - C++ compiler (g++, clang++)